-2.1 The sequencing workflow
+2.4 The sequencing workflow with Details

-Library preparation steps:
+Library preparation steps

 - 1. First, the biological samples of interest are collected.
 Owing to the maturity of different protocols for sequencing, several types of biological input samples are amenable to sequencing, such as frozen tissues or FFPE-preserved samples. - 2.
-The (m)RNA molecules from our sample are captured.
-This typically involves cell lysis in order to release the (m)RNA molecules from within the cells.
-The mRNA molecules are most often captured using (i) polyA-capture to select for polyadenylated RNA, or (ii) ribosomal depletion, where ribosomal and transfer RNAs are depleted, and so also non-polyA-mRNA molecules may be captured, such as
+The mRNA molecules from our sample are captured.
+This typically involves cell lysis in order to release the mRNA molecules from within the cells.
+The mRNA molecules are most often captured using (i) polyA-capture to select for polyadenylated RNA, or (ii) ribosomal depletion, where ribosomal and transfer RNAs are depleted, and so also non-polyA-mRNA molecules may be captured, such as long non-coding RNAs.

-- micro RNAs.
 In the case of 'targeted sequencing', where relevant molecules are of main interest (e.g., a gene panel), these targets can be specifically targeted in this step. - 3.
 Fragmentation of captured molecules.
 The captured molecules are fragmented, either chemically or mechanically.
 The appropriate size of fragments depends on the sequencing machines, but is often in the range of 300 500bp. - 4.
 Reverse transcription.
 Current dominant sequencing machines only sequence double-stranded DNA molecules.
 Therefore, in order to measure single-stranded mRNA, we must first reverse transcribe these molecules to a double-stranded complementary (cDNA) molecule. - 5.
 Adapter ligation.
-Adapters are oligonucleotides (short sequences of nucleotides) that are platform-specific sequences for fragment recognition by the sequencing machines.
+Adapters are oligonucleotides (short sequences of nucleotides) that are platformspecific sequences for fragment recognition by the sequencing machines.
 These are added either to the 3' or 5' end of the cDNA molecules or used as primers in the reverse transcription reaction.
 The final cDNA library consists of cDNA inserts flanked by an adapter sequence on each end. - 6.
 PCR amplification.
-To increase concentration, several PCR reaction cycles are performed. - 7.
-Loading the amplified cDNA library on the sequencing machine.
-Find out how sequencing-by-synthesis works through this video.
-Note that the video shows paired-end sequencing, where a number of basepairs are sequenced at each end of the fragment.
-All previous steps together are described as 'sample prep' in that video.
+To increase concentration, several PCR reactions are performed.